whamcloud/Online-Help/docs/Install_Guide/guide.md

     **Note**: Entries must follow Python\* syntax rules.
 For example, all strings must be enclosed in single or double quotes (double quotes must be used if the string includes a single quote).
 For example, EMAIL\_HOST=server1.test.com will result in an error, while EMAIL\_HOST='server1.test.com' is a valid entry.

-    **Warning**: If you edit the file settings.py instead of creating a local\_settings.py file, your changes will be overwritten without warning when the Intel® Manager for Lustre\* software is updated.
+    **Warning**: If you edit the file settings.py instead of creating a local\_settings.py file, your changes will be overwritten without warning when the Manager for Lustre\* software is updated.

 1. To configure email alerts, complete one of the options below.
-By default, email alerts from the Intel® Manager for Lustre\* software are disabled (EMAIL\_HOST set to None).
+By default, email alerts from the Manager for Lustre\* software are disabled (EMAIL\_HOST set to None).

     -   *Option 1: Set up an external mail server.* Create or modify the